krolique/project_euler/docs/algorithms/sub-array-sum.rst

     Answer: [1, 3, 10]

 Seems simple enough, the algorithm for finding such a sum is trivial.
-Starting from index zero keep adding values until you've reach the desired sum or exceeded the desired sum.
+Starting from index zero keep adding values until you've reached the desired sum or exceeded the desired sum.

 Python Code::